Pierre-VF/llm_assistant_app/README.md

 Run:
 > pipx install poetry

-Ensure that Python 3.12 is used (if your machine does not supoint to it by default)
+Ensure that Python 3.12 is used (if your machine does not point to it by default)
 > poetry use python3.12

 Install the dependencies with development mode: